mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 containers are used for external communication with Internet, hence it is better not to modify them.

-A virtual interface pair is to be added to each container and then it must be connected to vRouter Forwarder to enable packet switching between these containers using OpenSDN.
+An additional virtual interface pair is to be added to each container and then it must be connected to vRouter Forwarder to enable packet switching between these containers using OpenSDN.
 We'll use linux network namespaces to create virtual interface pairs.

-Since each container works in it's network namespace, we can create a linux virtual interface pair (**veth**) and move one interface from these pair into the container's network namespace.
+Since each container works in it's network namespace, we can create a linux virtual interface pair (**veth**) and move one interface from this pair into the container's network namespace.
 Thus we'll have network connectivity between the container's and the host OS environments.